 Turn off the Instant Pot when it’s done and let it naturally release for 10 minutes.
 You can do manual release after that.

 Take all the meat out into a mixing bowl.
-Gently shred the meat with two works.
+Gently shred the meat with two forks.
 You can choose do discard large pieces of fat or keep it.
 (Save broth from cooking the pork.)

 Store pulled pork in an air-tight container and save a couple of cups of cooking broth in a separate container.

-Essentially, making carnitas in a crock pot is very similar to making it in Instant Pot but it will be cooking for 6-8 hours.
+Essentially, making carnitas in a Crock Pot is very similar to making it in Instant Pot but it will be cooking for 6-8 hours.

+Place pork shoulder in a Crock Pot.
 Add diced onion, jalapenos, smashed garlic, and bay leaves.

 In a mixing bowl, combine chicken broth, juice from limes, juice from oranges, oregano, cumin, chili powder, and salt.